zvonicek/ImageSlideshow/README.md

 Alternatively can also grab the whole `ImageSlideshow` directory and copy it to your project.
 Be sure to remove those external Input Sources you don't need.

-**Note on Swift 2.3 and Swift 3 support**
+**Note on Swift 2.3, Swift 3 and Swift 4 support**

-Version 1.0 supports Swift 3.
-For Swift 2.2 and Swift 2.3 compatible code use version 0.6 or branch *swift-2.3*.
+Version 1.4 supports Swift 4.
+Swift 3 is supported from version 1.0, for Swift 2.2 and Swift 2.3 compatible code use version 0.6 or branch *swift-2.3*.

 ## 🔨 How to use